pindab0ter/hansvl.nl/content/blog/2023-08-22-laravel-recursive-heading-numbers/index.md

 draft: false
 ---

-For the [Mijn Koepelkerk]({{< ref "/blog/2023-08-22-pixel-creation-mijn-koepelkerk" >}}) project I needed to create a page that would show all the organizational information like key figures, statutes, official stances on specific topics, and so forth.
+For a project I needed to create a page that would show organizational information.
 Each item is either a root item or a child item.
 The child items can have child items themselves.
 This is a recursive structure, which meant I could easily generate header numbers and depth.

 ```php
     /**